vocksel/elixir/README.md

 # Elixir

 Elixir is a compiler for use with ROBLOX projects.
-You supply it with a directory, and it will convert all sub-directories and Lua files into a ROBLOX- compatible XML object that you can import into your game.
+You supply it with a directory, and it will convert all sub-directories and Lua files into a ROBLOX-compatible XML file that you can import into your game.

-Elixir works best for someone that likes to work outside of ROBLOX Studio, where you can use your favorite text editor and VCS to develop your games.
+Elixir is best for someone that prefers to work outside of ROBLOX Studio, where you can leverage the full power of Version Control and use your favorite text editor.

 Native support for the [Nevermore][nevermore] engine is also included, to make game development even more of a breeze.

-Originally adapted from the build system used in [Cure][cure].
-Without it I wouldn't have known something like this was possible.

 ## Getting Started

-You'll need a Lua interpreter and the LuaFileSystem module installed to run this file.
+You'll need a Lua interpreter and the LuaFileSystem module installed to run Elixir.
 In Windows this can be done by installing [LuaForWindows][lfw], which comes bundled with LuaFileSystem.

-Once you have Lua installed, all you have to do is get a copy of Elixir and call it.
+Once you have Lua installed, go ahead and grab a copy of Elixir.
+You can place it wherever you like, just make sure you can `require()` it.

+Next you need to create a file that you will run when you want to compile your project. `build.lua` is a good name.
+In the contents of this file paste the
+following:

 ```lua
 local elixir = require "elixir"